Arizona tribe fights to stop lithium drilling on culturally significant lands - KVIA

 The tribe and lawyers from the environmental group Earthjustice and Colorado-based Western Mining Action Project also argue that approval of the exploratory drilling violated the National Historic Preservation Act and National Environmental Policy Act.

-Government lawyers say the tribe must submit sufficient evidence to establish that it’s likely to suffer imminent irreparable harm.
+Government lawyers say the tribe must submit sufficient evidence to establish that it is likely to suffer imminent irreparable harm.

 “In contrast, an injunction would delay exploration needed to determine whether the lithium deposits in the project area can and should be mined.
 This would not be in the public interest,” their filing reads.